Brent Venables: Clemson

 In January 2012, after it was announced that Mike Stoops would be returning to Oklahoma to resume the defensive coordinator position he had held until 2004, Venables accepted the position of defensive coordinator at Clemson, where his salary was expected to be between $750,000 and $1 million.
 Venables had been previously reported to be a candidate for the head coaching position at a number of schools including Miami, Kansas, Kansas State, and Texas Tech.

 On December 6, 2016, Venables was named the winner of the 2016 Broyles Award for the nation's top assistant coach.
 Venables was soon promoted to associate head coach.

 Clemson Diehards reported on December 6, 2017, that Venables was the second-highest paid assistant football coach in college football that year, receiving $1.7 million from Clemson.
 The only coach in this category receiving more money was Dave Aranda of LSU, who was paid $1.8 million.

 Oklahoma (as head coach)

 On December 5, 2021, Venables was named the 23rd head coach at the University of Oklahoma, replacing Lincoln Riley after his departure to become the head coach at the University of Southern California (USC).

+On August 20, 2026, Venables agreed to a six–year contract with Oklahoma, which added two years to his current deal worth a total of $63 million.

 Personal life

 Venables and his wife have four children, two sons and two daughters.
+He is a Christian.